marcgiovannoni/VulkanCpp/README.md

-# vulkancpp
+# Vulkancpp

 ### Work in progress

+Cpp wrapper for Vulkan Graphics API.

-Inspired from Google employee work.
+Inspired from Google work.